 The dosage of ERr 731 (rhapontic rhubarb) is 1 tablet/day.

 Rhubarb has been used for centuries and is especially important in Traditional Chinese Medicine (TCM), which considers it a vital remedy for various diseases.
-Scientific studies have confirmed numerous benefits that range from gut, liver and kidney protection to reducing inflammation and fighting infections.
-Rhubarb is often combined with other herbs and dietary changes to achieve synergistic effects in TCM.
+Scientific studies have confirmed numerous benefits that range from gut, liver and kidney protection to lowering inflammation and cholesterol.
+Still, most benefits lack solid clinical evidence.

 It’s also important to keep in mind that Rhubarb has laxative action, which is desired in some cases but may cause discomfort in others.
 The leaves of Rhubarb are toxic and should not be consumed.
 Pregnant women should avoid it while others should consult their doctor before supplementing.